Original Article

 Additionally, Kamble

-describes the grueling toil of Dalit women in upper-caste households in
+describes the grueling toil of Dalit women in

-exchange for meager meals, a system that entrenches dependence and hunger
+a system that entrenches dependence and hunger simultaneously.
+The

-simultaneously.
-The institutionalized caste labor underpins chronic hunger,
+institutionalized caste labor underpins chronic

-support and public welfare compounds hunger, especially where caste
+government support and public welfare compounds hunger, especially where caste

 discrimination intersects with state apathy.
 Kamble highlights how food